emrainey/peripheralyzer/README.md

           sizeof: 4
 ```

-Into C++ Peripherals, Registers, and Enumerations with proper include name locks, namespaces, bitfield unions, and static_asserts for all field offsets and sizeofs.
+Into C++ Peripherals, Registers, and Enumerations with proper include name locks, namespaces, bitfield unions, and static_asserts for all field offsets and `sizeof`s.

-The YAML is organized into a heirarchy of:
+The YAML is organized into a hierarchy of:

 * Peripherals
   * [optional] Enumerations